A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Interactions

 For the second operation ``$\otimes$'' we get

 Hence, we have proved that the operations \eqref{o3} and \eqref{o4} are well-defined.\\}

-In the next proposition we prove several properties satisfied by the $wAI(P)$ components over $P$ and $K$.
+In the next proposition, we prove several properties satisfied by the $wAI(P)$ elements over $P$ and $K$.
 As a consequence we obtain that $(wAI(P)/\equiv,\oplus,\otimes, \bar{0},\bar{1})$ is a commutative and idempotent semiring with two binary operations $\oplus$, i.e., weighted union and $\otimes$, i.e., weighted synchronization, and two constant elements $\bar{0}$ and $\bar{1}$, respectively.
-In turn, we apply this result in computing the semantics of our weighted connectors, presented in the subsequent sections.
-Firstly, we need to prove the following lemma. \begin{lemma} Let $z\in wAI(P)$.
-Then, for every $\gamma\in \Gamma(P)$ it holds that
+In turn, we apply this result to our weighted algebra for connectors, presented in the following section.
+Firstly, we consider the subsequent lemma which is needed for proving the equalities iii), iv) and vii) of Proposition \ref{propeties_walg_in}.
+The lemma actually formalizes the intuitive result that the weight of a $wAI(P)$ element $z$ on a given set of interactions $\gamma\in \Gamma(P)$ equals the sum of the weight of $z$ on $\lbrace a \rbrace $ for every interaction $a \in \gamma$.